atticusrussell/ballbot/docs/setup/oled-setup.md

 This script will:

-- Create a virtual environment in `~/luma-env`
+- Create a virtual environment in `/opt/brobot/venv`
 - Install `luma.oled` and `psutil`
-- Copy the custom OLED display script
+- Copy the custom OLED display script to `/opt/brobot/system_info.py`
 - Register and start a systemd service to run the display on boot

 ---